SchulzLab/TEPIC/README.md

 * 1 PSEM for urochordates
 * 133 PSEMs for insects

-Additionally, we provide species specific collections of JASPAR matricies:
+Additionally, we provide species specific collections of JASPAR matrices:
 * 3 PSEMs for Antirrhinum majus
 * 5 PSEMs for Arabidopsis lyrata
 * 440 PSEMs for Arabidopsis thaliana